A Student's Guide to Tax Filing in 2026: Credits, Deductions, and Tips

 Just watch out for the income phase-out.
 If you start making “real world” money in 2026, this deduction might start to shrink.

-Also, if you’re working while in school, you might be able to deduct work-related education costs—provided the classes actually help you in your current job.
+Also, if you’re working while in school, you might be able to deduct work-related education costs, provided the classes actually help you in your current job.
 Don’t forget to look into state-specific perks, too.
 Many states offer their own credits for local students.
-You can dive deeper into eligibility requirements in the Federal Student Aid Handbook 2025-2026.
+You can find more details about eligibility requirements in the Federal Student Aid Handbook 2025-2026.

 Your 2026 Tax Filing Checklist